OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 | `OnMessageAttachmentsChanged` | *onItemAttachmentsChangedHandler |
 | `OnAppointmentAttachmentsChanged` | *onItemAttachmentsChangedHandler |

+> [!NOTE]
-\* **NOTE**: The onItemAttachmentsChangedHandler function handles both OnMessageAttachmentsChanged and OnAppointmentAttachmentsChanged
+> The onItemAttachmentsChangedHandler function handles both OnMessageAttachmentsChanged and OnAppointmentAttachmentsChanged.

 Outlook on the web will load the `commands.html` page, which then also loads `commands.js`.